 As noted above, in the Jury Department, jurors are provided with a juror questionnaire cover letter and a juror questionnaire before trial.
-The jurors will complete the written juror questionnaire, and the Court will provide electronic copies of the completed juror questionnaires to the parties via e-mail.
-The Court will also send the parties an electronic copy of the random-order list of potential jurors.
-After receiving the completed juror questionnaires, the parties shall meet and confer to determine whether they have any agreed "for cause" strikes.
-The Court will schedule a brief hearing before trial for the parties to raise any agreed "for cause" strikes.
+The jurors will complete the written juror questionnaire, and the Court will provide hard copies the completed juror questionnaires to the parties.
+The Court prohibits the parties and their counsel from taking the questionnaires off of the 19th floor.
+Counsel can take notes (but not photos).
+Counsel cannot write down the contact information for any of the jurors.
+Counsel must return all copies of the questionnaires to the Court once jury selection is complete.

 When in-person jury selection begins, jurors will be seated in the jury box and in the gallery according to the random-order list.
-The Court will ask certain background and follow-up questions of all jurors based on their completed juror questionnaires.
-After that questioning, counsel will have a chance to propose follow-up questions at a side-bar (though the Court will ask the questions).
+The Court, not the parties, will ask certain background and follow-up questions of all the venire based on their completed juror questionnaires.
+After that questioning, counsel will have a chance to propose follow-up questions at a side-bar, but the Court, in its discretion, will decide whether to follow up with the venireperson and will ask any follow-up questions itself.
 After the last round of questioning, counsel will exercise "for cause" strikes.
 That will leave the qualified pool on which peremptory challenges will be made (overlapping peremptory challenges count against both sides).
 The Government will be allowed six peremptory challenges, and the Defendant will be allowed ten peremptory challenges, unless the parties address the need for more during the Pre-Trial Conference.
 The first 12 non-struck jurors on the random-order jury list will comprise the jury.
 Then the parties will exercise their peremptory (or peremptories, if more than one) challenge for the alternate (or alternates, if more than one).